Queen Letizia of Spain: Education and career

-Letizia attended La Gesta School in Oviedo, before her family moved to Rivas-Vaciamadrid near Madrid, where she attended the Ramiro de Maeztu High School.
+Ortiz attended La Gesta School in Oviedo, before her family moved to Rivas-Vaciamadrid near Madrid, where she attended the Ramiro de Maeztu High School.
 She completed a bachelor's degree in journalism, at the Complutense University of Madrid, as well as a master's degree in audiovisual journalism at the Institute for Studies in Audiovisual Journalism.

-During her studies, Letizia worked for the Asturian daily newspaper La Nueva España and later for the newspaper ABC and the news agency EFE.
+During her studies, Ortiz worked for the Asturian daily newspaper La Nueva España and later for the newspaper ABC and the national news agency EFE.
 After completing her master's degree, she travelled to Guadalajara, Mexico, where she worked at the newspaper Siglo 21 and began work toward a PhD.
 She did not, however, complete her doctoral thesis because she returned to Spain.
 After returning to Spain, she worked for the Spanish version of the economic channel Bloomberg before moving to the news network CNN+.

-In 2000, she moved to TVE, where she started working for the news channel 24 Horas.
+In 2000, Ortiz moved to TVE, where she started working for the news channel 24 Horas.
 In 2002, she anchored the weekly news report programme Informe Semanal and later the daily morning news programme Telediario Matinal on TVE 1.
-In August 2003, a few months before her engagement to Felipe, Letizia was promoted to anchor of the TVE daily evening news programme Telediario 2, the most viewed newscast in Spain.
+In August 2003, a few months before her engagement to Felipe, Prince of Asturias, Ortiz was promoted to anchor of the TVE daily evening news programme Telediario 2, the most viewed newscast in Spain.

-In 2000, Letizia reported from Washington, D.C., on the presidential elections.
+In 2000, she reported from Washington, D.C., on the presidential elections.
 In September 2001, she broadcast live from Ground Zero following the 9/11 attacks in New York and in 2003, she filed reports from Iraq following the war.
 In 2002 she sent several reports from Galicia in northern Spain following the ecological disaster when the oil tanker Prestige sank.

+Marriages and children

 First marriage

-Letizia married Alonso Guerrero Pérez (born in 1962), a writer and a high school literature teacher, on 7 August 1998, in a simple civil ceremony at Almendralejo, in Badajoz, after a 10-year courtship.
-The marriage was dissolved by divorce in 1999.
+In the late 1980s, Letizia met Alonso Guerrero Pérez (b.
+1962), a school teacher – 10 years older than her – who taught Spanish language and literature at the Ramiro de Maeztu Institute of Madrid, where she studied.
+After a 10-year courtship, on 7 August 1998 the couple married in a civil ceremony at the City Council of Almendralejo (Badajoz), municipality of origin of Guerrero.
+Letizia was 26 years old and Alonso 36.
+Ninety guests attended the ceremony.
+The marriage ended by divorce in 1999.
+After the divorce, Letizia moved to a small apartment located in the Madrid district of Vicálvaro.
+She later gave the apartment to her sister Erika; she lived there until her death in 2007.